AndreaNardinocchi/placemark/README.md

 - https://mochajs.org/
 - https://www.chaijs.com/

-## REST API
+### REST API

 As we wanted to expose our app to APIs, we first installed the boom module `npm install @hapi/boom` to make it retiring HTTP code more convenient
-(https://hapi.dev/module/boom), and, then, to create the API for the PlaceMark app, the below modules were created:
+(https://hapi.dev/module/boom).
+Then, in order to create the API for the PlaceMark app, the below modules were created:

 - api-routes.js: a set of routes to service the api
 - users-api.js: implementation of the User API
 - category-api.js: implementation of the Category API
 - placemark-api.js: implementation of the Placemark API

-Next step was to create a set of API file tests was in the 'model' folder:
+Next step was to create a set of API file tests in the 'model' folder:

 - category-api-test.js
 - placemark-api-test.js
 - user-api-test.js
-- placemark-servive.js
+- placemark-service.js

-Additionally, as we needed a HTTP Client Library, 'axios' was installed (https://axios-http.com/docs/intro) and imported into the **placemark-servive.js** file, which is the encapsulation to access the api:
+Additionally, as we needed a HTTP Client Library, 'axios' was installed (https://axios-http.com/docs/intro) and imported into the **placemark-service.js** file, which is the encapsulation to access the api:

 ```
 import axios from "axios";